Dispute UCSD parking tickets for free in 2 minutes

 Can I get my parking infraction reduced?

-It may be possible to reduce your parking fine by simply disputing it.
+It may be possible to overturn or reduce your parking fine by simply disputing it.

 Check out this Reddit user’s discussion on reducing parking ticket fees here.